 Varied and affordable housing

-The ultimate purpose of the competition is to repurpose the properties by creating a residential district, offering varied and affordable housing.
-In addition to the housing units, the project provides for local shops, communal and leisure areas, crèches, meeting rooms, sports facilities and playgrounds, which are just some of the essential services and infrastructure that will afford residents in the district a high quality of life.
+The ultimate purpose of the competition is to repurpose the properties by creating a residential district offering varied and affordable housing.
+In addition to the housing units, the project provides for local shops, communal and leisure areas, crèches, meeting places, sports facilities and playgrounds, which are just some of the essential services and infrastructure that will afford residents in the district a high quality of life.

 A competition in two phases with civic participation

 The urban planning competition is organised in two distinct phases, with citizen participation being an essential feature: the college of the mayor and aldermen attaches great importance to reaching out to the general public to seek their suggestions, and to undertaking a project that serves their concrete needs.